-Arts-based workshops outputs
+Arts-based workshops outputs in Rotherham

 From September to December 2024, individuals who participated in the go-along and life history interviews in Rotherham took part in a series of participatory arts-based workshops at ROAR (Rotherham Open Arts Renaissance).
 The sessions were facilitated by Lora Krasteva and aimed to create space for participants to grow confidence in self-expression, build relationships and share experiences with other BAMER older people.